mehtamanya07/Customer-Complaint-Root-Cause-Analysis/README.md.txt

 # Customer Complaint Root Cause Analysis using NLP

+ The complete analysis is provided as a rendered HTML notebook for easy viewing on GitHub.

 ## Overview
 This project analyzes real-world customer complaint narratives to identify the root causes behind complaints across different financial products using